Arapuke Forest Park

 Manawatu's Premier Mountain Bike Park

-Arapuke Forst Park was formerly known as K-Loop.
-We currently have well over 15 km of trails in our growing network of Grade 2 to Grade 6 mountain bike trails and forestry roads.
-It is located on the back step of Palmerston North, and you can access the park from the end of Kahuterawa Road or via Scotts Road.
+Arapuke Forest Park, formerly known as K-Loop, is the premier mountain bike desination in the lower North Island.
+We currently have well over 30 km of trails across all grades in our growing network designed for four-season riding.
+The park is located on the back doorstep of Palmerston North.
+You can access the park from the end of Kahuterawa Road or via Scotts Road.
+A shuttle service is now operating in the park.

 - Take a look at the Projects page to see our progress to date and our future plans

-- We have an active propgramme in place to develop an extensive network of new trails in 2017 and beyond
+- We have an active propgramme in place to develop an extensive network of new trails in 2018 and beyond at a projected cost in excess of $250,000

 - PNCC contribute $20,000 per annum, MMBC commit a similar amount, and we receive support via a number of charitable grants and generous sponsors